-POPPE, Nicholas (Nikolai Nikolaevič, Nikolaus).
+POPPE, Nicholas N. (Nikolaj Nikolaevič, Nikolaus).
 Chefoo (Chih-fu, now Yantai in Shandong), China 8.8.1897 — Seattle 8.6.1991.
 Russian Mongolian and Altaic Scholar in the U.S.A.
 Son of a diplomat, of a St. Petersburg family of German origin.
 Came to Russia in 1904, educated in St. Petersburg.
 Matriculated in 1916, studied first science and, after brief military service in 1917-18, Mongolian, Turkology and Tibetan at St.Petersburg, graduated 1921.
 Mag.
 1923.
 Dr. 1934.
-From 1920 teacher at Institute of Living Oriental Languages and from 1925 Professor of Mongolian at Leningrad University, from 1928 also at Institute.
+From 1920 teacher at Institute of Living Oriental Languages and from 1925 Professor of Mongolian at Leningrad University, from 1928 also at Academy Institute.
 In 1926-29 visited Mongolia yearly, later Buryatia.
 During the war evacuated in Kalmukia, fell into hands of Germans and came to Berlin.
 After the war he emigrated to the U.S.A. and became in 1949 Professor of Mongolian at University of Washington in Seattle.
 Retired in 1968 (and the chair was never filled again).
-Married 1923 with Natalija Belolipskaja (d.
-1949), two sons, again 1952 with Edith Ziegler.
+Hon. dr. 1968 Bonn.
+Married 1923 Natalija Belolipskaja (d.
+1949), two sons, again 1952 Edith Ziegler.

 – The Mongolian monuments in the hP’ags-pa script.
 Transl. and prepared by J. Krueger.
 2nd ed.
 159 p.
 12 pl.
 Gött.
 Asiat.
 Forsch.
 8. Wb.
 1957.